Why Can’t I Download Netflix on My Laptop & How to Fit It

-.
-Also, let’s not forget the PiP (Picture in Picture) mode which comes in handy when you want to work and binge-stream in the background when the urge is too great.
+Most of all because this is a fine app.
+Let’s not forget the PiP (Picture in Picture) mode which comes in handy when you want to work and binge-stream in the background when the urge is too great.

 However, even though it is performing quite well for most users, some weren’t able to download the Netflix app on Windows 10.
-We provided some steps to deal with this in the list below.

 - Run Windows Store app troubleshooter